vibreate/Machine-Learning-Project-in-R/README.md

 * Randomly sampled ½ of the observations from the full data set
   - Training data set (799 rows)
   - Testing data set  (800 rows)
-* Plotted the error rate a function of tree size to determine the optimal tree complexity (optimal size = 8)
+* Plotted the error rate as a function of tree size to determine the optimal tree complexity (optimal size = 8)
-* Pruned the initial classificaiton tree to improve model accuracy
+* Pruned the initial classification tree to improve model accuracy

 ### Results: